youbot/youbot_driver/README.md

 Documentation
 ------------
-For more detailed information on class and methods please refer to the API documentation: http://youbot.github.com/youbot_driver
+For more detailed information on class and methods please refer to the [API documentation](http://youbot.github.com/youbot_driver).

 To generate the documentation from the source code type:
     sudo apt-get install doxygen